What Is The Time Limit For An Accident At Work Claim?

 • However, if the claim fails, you will not be expected to pay your solicitor for their services.

-Contact our advisors today if you have any questions concerning your potential claim.
+Contact our advisors today if you have any questions concerning your potential claim or their personal injury claims time limits.
 If they believe that you may be eligible for compensation, they could connect you with our work injury solicitors.

 To contact our experts, call us today on 0800 073 8804 for a free consultation.
 We can tell you whether you’re within the time limit for accident at work claims to how much compensation you could be eligible for.
 You can also contact Legal Expert and start your work accident claims process by using our online contact form or sending an email.